 Another Brindisi, 'Inaffia l'ugola' from Verdi's Otello sung by Justino Diaz

-It wasn’t until Robert Koch’s work in 1882 that TB was understood to be contagious, and prior to the 1940s it remained incurable.
+It wasn’t until Robert Koch’s work in 1882 that doctors understood TB to be contagious, and before the 1940s it remained incurable.
 In his La bohème adaptation Rent Jonathan Larson replaced TB with AIDs, but TB is no disease of the past.
-Whilst it is true to say that it has been largely eliminated in wealthy nations, it is not nearly as true as it was 30 years ago in part due to a resurgence of TB in people who are HIV positive.
-According to the World Health Organization 1.4 million people died of TB in 2011.
+Whilst it is true to say that it has been largely eliminated in wealthy nations, it is not nearly as true as it was 30 years ago, in part due to a resurgence of TB in people who are HIV positive.
+According to the World Health Organization, 1.4 million people died of TB in 2011.

-Marie Duplessis on whom Dumas based his novel (and therefore the real life Violetta) was born Alphonsine Rose Plessis in Normandy, France 1824.
-Her journey to become one of the most infamous women in France is a not an entirely happy one.
+Marie Duplessis on whom Dumas based his novel (and therefore the real-life Violetta) was born Alphonsine Rose Plessis in Normandy, France 1824.
+Her journey to become one of the most infamous women in France is not an entirely happy one.

-When she was in her early teens she was effectively pimped out by her drunkard father to older men.
-He eventually sent her to Paris aged 15 to work for a seamstress.
-As an apprentice she earned very little and was effectively starving when she realized she could achieve far more by ‘working’ as a mistress.
+When she was in her early teens, she was effectively pimped out by her drunkard father to older men.
+He eventually sent her to Paris, aged 15, to work for a seamstress.
+As an apprentice, she earned very little and was effectively starving when she realised she could achieve far more by ‘working’ as a mistress.

-Her successive lovers increased in wealth and importance and she changed her name to Marie Duplessis (the Du adding an air of faux aristocracy).
+Her successive lovers increased in wealth and importance, and she changed her name to Marie Duplessis (the Du adding an air of faux aristocracy).
 She cultivated a salon attended by the wealthiest of Paris, and made herself one of the most refined women in Paris.
-However, she developed tuberculosis and, despite the efforts of some of the most famous doctors in France, died nearly penniless in 1847, at the age of just 23.
+However, she developed tuberculosis.
+Despite the efforts of some of the most famous doctors in France, she died nearly penniless in 1847 at just 23.
 She achieved an astonishing amount, especially in the context of the gender politics of the era, but make no mistake how she did it!